 Overall, I collected 37 species of ants at the park including only two exotic species, S. invicta x richteri and S. membranifera , both of which are quite common throughout Mississippi now.
 For a complete list of the ants collected, see the list below.

 List of ant species collected at John W. Kyle State Park (arranged alphabetically by genus)

-SL = collected on Corps of Engineers operated Sardis Lake Recreational Area and JK = collected on John W. Kyle land.
+SL = collected on Corps of Engineers operated Sardis Lake Recreational Area and JK = collected in John W. Kyle State Park.

 Aphaenogaster fulva Roger [JK, SL]